renanassisalves/lista-tarefas/README.md

 # To-do List

-Lists tasks that user inserted on app execution
+App made in Flutter that lists tasks the user inserted on app execution